UmiUmiU2333/pipelinecpu/README.md

 # pipelinecpu
 5-stage pipeline cpu which can achieve 50 mips instructions writing by verilog...

-## Addressing hazard applying stall and forward methods.
+## Addressing hazard by applying stall and forward methods.

 ## how to run mips instruction?
 - use ISE create a new project